samnolan/BSE_Template_Portfolio/index.md

 ![Headstone Image](https://media3.giphy.com/media/wcSn86GKpAYbS/200.gif)

-i don't know if this video is useful but it couldn't hurt to drop here it had some other tags and uses someone can use img wise someone could drop a schematic like this.
+i don't know if this video is useful but it couldn't hurt to drop here it had some other tags.

 [![More markdown knowledge](https://res.cloudinary.com/marcomontalbano/image/upload/v1623439798/video_to_markdown/images/youtube--bpdvNwvEeSE-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=bpdvNwvEeSE "More markdown knowledge"){:target="_blank" rel="noopener"}

+I wanted to try and drop some images here from a folder in my repos